 In the case of missing or erroneous measurements from this station, we fall back on records from nearby stations, adjusted according to typical seasonal and diurnal intra-station differences.
 For a given day of the year and hour of the day, the fallback station is selected to minimize the prediction error over the years for which there are measurements for both stations.

-The stations on which we may fall back include but are not limited to Goshen Municipal Airport, Fulton County Airport, Michigan City Municipal Airport-Phillips Field, South Bend International Airport, Kirsch Municipal Airport, Grissom Air Force Base / Peru, Fort Wayne International Airport, and Hree Rivers Municipal Dr Haines Airport.
+The stations on which we may fall back include but are not limited to Goshen Municipal Airport, Fulton County Airport, South Bend International Airport, Kirsch Municipal Airport, Grissom Air Force Base / Peru, Fort Wayne International Airport, Hree Rivers Municipal Dr Haines Airport, and Smith Field.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.